Once seen, lexicological sexist hypocrisy cannot be unseen.

 I decide to expand on the transcending literality argument in the above proof and see where it lands but I’ve run out of cocktail napkins so this is less structured.

 Similarly, reasonable people, along with revered authors and content providers, use motherfuckery specifically to encourage strength and courage when approaching a story one has to tell.
 What’s wrong with that?
 Seems like a harmless contemporary update on the whole advice-to-young-writers gig.
-So what’s the harm?
+So what?

 Here is the so-what: Given our examination of the inherent sexism in the phrase, its leap to the broader positive contexts comes at a cost.

-When the words mother and fucker in sequence hit the primal part of our brains, we hear them for what they mean, even if just for a single unconscious flicker.
+When the words mother and fucker in sequence hit the category-keeping parts of our brains, we hear them for what they mean, even if just for a single unconscious flicker.
 My flicker for some reason became conscious today.
-But in either mode, conscious or non, we throw sustenance to the still-lurking primordial word-creatures that evolved with our brain structures.
+But in either mode, conscious or non, we throw sustenance to the still-lurking word-creatures laid down by culture and genetics, stored within the gray matter twirls of our brain structures, always at the ready to influence our behavior, even without our awareness.
 We should be starving those creatures, not secretly feeding them.
-By using this phrase in a positive context, we avoid the harder work of excavating and eliminating those sexist words.
+By using this phrase in a positive context, we avoid the harder work of excavating and eliminating those sexist concepts.
+Words have power.

 Across the landscape in my brain where memories lay in wait, I see another example sprouting: In the 1980s or so we woke up to the fact that “man” was not a stand-in for “human” as in all men are created equal.
 Slowly, but with certainty, our American English language has shifted to exorcise what now seems an obvious case of embedded sexism.
 We are aware of the gender of our pronouns and professional categories; for example, we may now say police rather than policemen.
 One day, maybe our country’s founding documents will be revised to read that all humans are created equal.